Skew Howe duality and limit shapes of Young diagrams: Introduction

 \subsection{Acknowledgements}

 The authors thank Pavel Etingof and Nicolai Reshetikhin for useful conversions.
 The authors thank Grigory Olshanski and Evgeny Feigin for pointing out the relation of this work to the skew Howe duality.
 The authors thank Pavel Nikitin for pointing out the connection to Krawtchouk ensemble.
 The authors thank Alexei Borodin for the references~\cite{BO06,Cuenca18,OO12} and useful discussions on the $z$-measure, the spectral measure, and the relationship to the Krawtchouk and Meixner ensembles.
 The authors thank Daniel Bump for describing how the decomposition of the spinor representation of $\SO_{2n+1}$ depends on the parity of $k$.
 The authors thank Christian Krattenthaler for simplifications of our proofs of the determinant-to-product results and noting the $q$-determinant product formulas in~\cite{BKW16} in terms of the conjugate shapes.
+The authors thank the anonymous referee for many useful comments.
 This work benefited from computations using \textsc{SageMath}~\cite{sage,combinat}.

 The work of A.~Nazarov and O.~Postnova is supported by the Russian Science Foundation under grant No.~21-11-00141 and T.~Scrimshaw was partially supported by Grant-in-Aid for JSPS Fellows 21F51028.
 This work was partly supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).